dibsy/Recipies-Of-A-Jenkins-Hacker/basics/README.md

 ### Jenkins Views

+- Think Views like your desk.
+You can customize what you would like to see on them.
-- We can organize how the jobs will look in dashboard using views
+- Through views you can organize how your jenkins projects and jobs are displayed, their status, their duration,etc.
-- We can control what kind of view will be served to the end user based on the privileges
+- We can control what kind of view will be served to the end user based on the privileges.
 - There can be views avaiable without any need for authentication.
+- Depending upon how views are configured, they can provide juicy information
+- **DEMO**

 ### Intersting Endpoints